A Guide: Filing Your First GST/HST Return

 Corporations typically have the same fiscal year-end for both income tax and GST/HST purposes.
 If a corporation wants to follow a different GST/HST fiscal year-end, they have to receive CRA’s consent.
 If your corporation has a calendar fiscal year-end (i.e. December 31st), your GST/HST return must be filed by June 15th of the following year and your payment must be made by April 30th of the following year.

-If your corporation has a non-calendar fiscal year end (i.e. a date other than December 31st), your GST/HST return must be filed and payment must be made no later than three months following your fiscal year-end.
-While most corporations file their GST/HST return on an annual basis others file more frequently (i.e. monthly or quarterly).
-For more information on when to file your GST/HST return place visit the Revenue Canada website.
+If your corporation has a non-calendar fiscal year-end (i.e. a date other than December 31st), your GST/HST return must be filed and payment must be made no later than three months following your fiscal year-end.
+While most corporations file their GST/HST return on an annual basis, others file more frequently, such as monthly or quarterly.
+For more information on when to file your GST/HST return, visit the Revenue Canada website

 Choose an accounting method

-The first step is to determine which accounting method suits your specific situation.
-Lots of businesses opt for what’s called the ‘standard method’ where you pay the difference between how much GST/HST you’ve collected, and any input tax credits that you’ve earned.
-The CRA also allows two additional methods: the Quick Method and the Simplified Method.
+The first step is to determine which accounting method is best suited to your specific situation.
+Many businesses opt for the standard method where you pay the difference between how much GST/HST you’ve collected, and any input tax credits that you’ve earned.
+The CRA also allows two additional methods: the quick method and the simplified method.

 It’s advised to work with an accountant to arrive at a method that’s best for your situation.
 They can help you understand the impact of choosing one method over the other.